kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/install.md

 ### VS Code

 The KCL Extension extension provides some coding assistance, e.g., highlight, goto definition, completion, hover, outline, and diagnostics.
-You can go [here](https://kcl-lang.io/docs/tools/Ide/vs-code) for more information。
+You can go [here](https://kcl-lang.io/docs/tools/Ide/vs-code) for more information about the installation.

 ![Completion](/img/docs/tools/Ide/vs-code/Completion.gif)